-It is the student's responsibility to meet with his or her initial advisor during the first semester of the graduate program to ensure that all prerequisites for graduate study have been met and that their undergraduate coursework will satisfy current certification and licensure requirements.
+It is the student's responsibility to meet with their initial advisor during the first semester of the graduate program to ensure that all prerequisites for graduate study have been met and that their undergraduate coursework will satisfy current certification and licensure requirements.

-5.7 Academic Advisor Assignment
+5.6 Academic Advisor Assignment

 Students in the professional MA-SLP degree program will be assigned an academic advisor.
-When the thesis option (see Section 5.8 and 5.10) is chosen, the thesis advisor typically becomes the academic advisor as well.
+When the thesis option (see Section 5.8 and 5.10) is chosen, the thesis advisor typically becomes the academic advisor.
 Students must complete an Advisor Change Request form (available in Appendix B) and submit it to the Graduate Coordinator for the change to take effect.

-5.8 Course and Registration Requirements for the MA Degree Preparatory to Certification and Licensure (MA-SLP)
+5.7 Course and Registration Requirements Related to Certification and Licensure

-5.8.1 Required Courses for the MA (SLP) degree
+5.7.1 Required Courses for the MA-SLP Degree